AlvaroLima/cabo-verde-datahub/data-catalog/historical-weather-data-cv.md

     description: Historical weather data from Assomada in Cabo Verde, from 1940 to 2024, provided by Open-Meteo.
 Open-Meteo's Historical Weather API is based on reanalysis datasets and uses a combination of weather station, aircraft, buoy, radar, and satellite observations to create a comprehensive record of past weather conditions.
     lastModified: 2024-07-04
     path: ./data/open-meteo-Assomada-15.08N23.72W426m.csv
-  - name: open-meteo-Boa-Vista-16.20N22.88W6m
-    title: Historical temperature and rain data from Boa Vista, Cabo Verde
-    description: Historical weather data from Assomada in Cabo Verde, from 1940 to 2024, provided by Open-Meteo.
-Open-Meteo's Historical Weather API is based on reanalysis datasets and uses a combination of weather station, aircraft, buoy, radar, and satellite observations to create a comprehensive record of past weather conditions.
-    lastModified: 2024-07-04
-    path: ./data/open-meteo-Boa-Vista-16.20N22.88W6m.csv

 ---